cchiffersMSFT/TeamsDocs/FWExceptionList.md

 Note: The list only includes URLs and does not include IP addresses that are listed here: aka.ms/m365urls

+Note: Although Express Route is supported, its strongly recommended that it is not used for Teams traffic.
+Express Route does not add any levels of protection to traffic, and is not an encrypted tunnel.
+As you can see below, Teams devices still need Internet access for some URLs including those used for Intune.

 ## Poly Phones:

 Here's a list of URLs the device accesses from the moment it is connected to PoE, through sign in and making a call